Why The Follow-Up Process Matters

 Areas Needing Further Action

-Long-outstanding High-Priority Recommendations
+Long-outstanding High Priority Recommendations

-The implementation of these recommendations should be expedited.
-Promptly addressing the Auditor General’s recommendations achieves the greatest value for the City.
 Implementing recommendations that require City-wide action continues to be a challenge for certain City divisions.

 Conclusion

 Management’s actions to implement the Auditor General’s recommendations contribute to improved internal controls, more effective and efficient operations, and savings for the City and its agencies and corporations.
-The Auditor General will continue to review actions taken by management to implement her audit, investigation, and other report recommendations, particularly those that are considered high priority.